What is FFO or Funds from Operations?

 Funds from operations (FFO) is the actual amount of cash flow generated from a company’s business operations.

-In order to calculate the net FFO, one must add the expenses or losses that are not actually incurred from the operations, such as depreciation, amortization, and any losses on the sale of assets, to net income.
+To calculate the net FFO, one must add the non-cash expenses or losses that are not actually incurred from the operations, such as depreciation, amortization, and any losses on the sale of assets, to net income.
 Then subtract any gains on the sale of assets and interest income.

 What is the FFO formula?